 According to MailChimp, 97% of a website’s first visitors leave without buying or registering for anything.
 This is why retargeting ads are so incredibly useful.
 Because your visitor has been familiarized with your event already, they are more likely to click on your event’s ad when they see it again.

-Exceed Your B2B Lead Generation Goals With Events
+Exceed Your Sales Goals by Hosting Events

 SpotMe is the ultimate B2B marketing platform that gives event hosts all the tools and production to build amazing customer relationships.